PaddlePaddle/PaddleDetection/docs/tutorials/PrepareDataSet_en.md

 #### VOC Data

 VOC data is used in [Pascal VOC](http://host.robots.ox.ac.uk/pascal/VOC/) competition.
 Pascal VOC competition not only contains image classification task, but also contains object detection and object segmentation et al., the annotation file contains the ground truth of multiple tasks.
-VOC dataset denotes the data of PAscal VOC competition. when customizeing VOC data, For non mandatory fields in the XML file, please select whether to label or use the default value according to the actual situation.
+VOC dataset denotes the data of Pascal VOC competition. when customizeing VOC data, For non mandatory fields in the XML file, please select whether to label or use the default value according to the actual situation.

 ##### VOC Dataset Download